 Scribing is essentially writing.
 Whether it’s typing or good old pen to paper, journaling is a powerful exercise to get your thoughts out there so you can read it back and reflect.
 If you’re ever stuck on what to write, you may want to check out this list of 30 Thought-Provoking Questions to Ask Yourself Everyday.
 You’ll be surprised at how effective journaling is when you really take time to stop, reflect, and write!
 This process usually takes me 15-20 minutes and I usually do it in my bullet journal.

 Oh, and for the record in case you’re wondering, my little session breakout went great!
-I didn’t even need to reference my notes I typed out and I even had several attendees approach me afterwards to thank me for sharing this wisdom!
+I didn’t even need to reference my notes I typed out and I even had several attendees approach me afterward to thank me for sharing this wisdom!
 Take that, pesky inner critic! 🙂